AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 >
 >All the GraphQL schemas (derived from Content Fragment Models that have been **Enabled**) are readable through the GraphQL endpoint.
 >
->This means that you need to ensure that no sensitive data is available, as it could be leaked this way; for example, this includes information that could be present as field names in the model definition.
+>This means that you need to ensure that no sensitive content is available, to ensure that no sensitive data is exposed via GraphQL endpoints; for example, this includes information that could be present as field names in the model definition.

 For example, if a user created a Content Fragment Model called `Article`, then AEM generates the object `article` that is of a type `ArticleModel`.
 The fields within this type correspond to the fields and data types defined in the model.